-Mileage listed is an approximate minimum distance for any hike up the east side.
-The entire area is basically a vast, trail less boulder field that is covered in chaparral and cat claw mimosa, so expect slow cross country travel.
+The mileage listed is an approximate minimum distance for any hike up the east side.
+The entire area is a vast, trail-less boulder field covered in chaparral and catclaw mimosa, so expect slow cross country travel.

-There is a decent sized pull off area along the Magma Mine Road (forest road 469) near its junction with forest road 315, that makes a fine starting point for any hike to Apache Leap.
-You can also drive or hike south along Forest Road 315, to access other canyons that lead southwest to Apache Leap.
-I chose to park at the pull off, and hike further along FR 469 to a gently sloping canyon on the left, at the 4040 foot contour.
-Initially narrow and full of potholes, this canyon soon opens up into a shallow, boulder filled valley.
-A continuous series of small cairns marks a route that follows the creek bed up the bottom of the canyon.
-The cairns are not entirely necessary as the canyon's terrain is fairly open, but they do seem to lead away from the worst patches of cat claw.
+There is a decent-sized pull-off area along the Magma Mine Road (forest road 469) near its junction with forest road 315, making a fine starting point for any hike to Apache Leap.
+You can also drive or hike south along Forest Road 315 to access other canyons that lead southwest to Apache Leap.
+I chose to park at the pull-off and hike further along FR 469 to a gently sloping canyon on the left, at the 4040-foot contour.
+Initially narrow and full of potholes, this canyon soon opens up into a shallow, boulder-filled valley.
+A continuous series of small cairns mark a route that follows the creek bed up the canyon's bottom.
+The cairns are not entirely necessary as the canyon's terrain is relatively open, but they seem to lead away from the catclaw's worst patches.
 The canyon sides here are lined with bizarre rock formations carved from cemented volcanic ash.

-After a mile or so the canyon gets a little steeper, and the cairned route soon tops out on the rim of Apache Leap, at around 4700 feet.
-At this point, the route turns south and the cairns continue along the top of Apache Leap.
-I was satisfied with reaching the edge, so I did not continue further, but rather made my way over to an open, rocky knoll to enjoy the view of all points south and west.
-The Superstition and Pinal Mountains are the skyline attractions up here, while highway 60 runs through the town of Superior and the rugged maw of Queen Creek Canyon, some 2000 feet below.
+After a mile or so, the canyon gets a little steeper, and the cairned route soon tops out on the rim of Apache Leap, at around 4700 feet.
+At this point, the route turns south, and the cairns continue along the top of Apache Leap.
+I was satisfied with reaching the edge, so I did not continue further but instead made my way over to an open, rocky knoll to enjoy the view of all points south and west.
+The Superstition and Pinal Mountains are the skyline attractions up here, while Highway 60 runs through the town of Superior and the rugged maw of Queen Creek Canyon, some 2000 feet below.
 A peek over the edge of Apache Leap reveals a sheer drop of over 500 feet.